juancarlosjr97/university-peer-evaluation-automation/README.md

 - After pulling data to the `IMPORTED_DATA` sheet, do not make any changes manually to that sheet as it could create issues creating the `ADJUSTED_GRADES`.

+### Part 4.
+Custom settings to the adjusted/final mark

+1. Open the copy of the spreadsheet and go to the worksheet `SETTINGS`

+2. Adjust the `Max Grade Increase` and `Max Grade Decrease`

+Please read our [Custom settings](./SETTINGS.md) instructions to understand how the adjusted/final mark is calculated.

-### Part 3.
+### Part 5.
 Apps Script Project Setup

-1. Open the following link https://script.google.com/home/projects/1Ex0nSbU-tmLgjEXXmKoA4hizxAj3Siu1OHZvjYzDzFVmsoBT1rAXGMee/edit and create a copy of the Apps Script project by clicking on the expandable navigation on the far left menu item named `Overview`, and then on the `Make a copy` icon
+1. Open the following link https://script.google.com/home/projects/1Ex0nSbU-tmLgjEXXmKoA4hizxAj3Siu1OHZvjYzDzFVmsoBT1rAXGMee and create a copy of the Apps Script project by clicking on the expandable navigation on the far left menu item named `Overview`, and then on the `Make a copy` icon

 2. Change the name of the new Apps Script Project by clicking on the `Copy of Template Project - University - Peer Evaluation Automation` name